breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 ---
 title: "What is HTML?
-It's time to Learn HTML and it Structure"
+It's time to learn HTML and its structure"
-subtitle: "But really what is HTML ?
+subtitle: "But really, what is HTML?
 HTML is to websites what columns are for buildings.

-Here you will learn HTML basics - the foundations of the web."
+Here you will learn HTML basics - "the foundations of the web."

 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"